sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

-Some plugins should always be explicitly enabled on projects. we call these root plugins, i.e. plugins that are "root" nodes in the plugin depdendency graph.
+Some plugins should always be explicitly enabled on projects. we call these root plugins, i.e. plugins that are "root" nodes in the plugin dependency graph.
 An auto plugin is by default a root plugin.

 Auto plugins also provide a way for plugins to automatically attach themselves to projects if their dependencies are met.
 We call these triggered plugins,